 We believe that our sampling result is also independently interesting as a combinatorial fact.
 The proof of our sampling theorem relies on a sequential decomposition procedure that creates a vertex-disjoint collection of subgraphs, each subgraph containing many perfect matchings on its underlying vertex set.
 We then show that if we uniformly sample edges in each decomposed subgraph at a suitably chosen rate, with high probability at least one perfect matching survives in each decomposed subgraph.
-This is established by using Karger's sampling theorem [9, 10] in each subgraph.
+This is established by using Karger's sampling theorem [Karger 1994a, 1994b] in each subgraph.
 An effective use of Karger's sampling theorem requires the min-cuts to be large, a property that is not necessarily true in the original graph.
-For instance, G could be a union of two disjoint d-regular bipartite graphs, in which case the min-cut is 0; non-pathological examples are also easy to obtain.
+For instance, G could be a union of two disjoint d-regular bipartite graphs, in which case the min-cut is 0; nonpathological examples are also easy to obtain.
 However, our serial decomposition procedure ensures that the min-cuts are large in each decomposed subgraph.
-We then establish a 1-1 correspondence between possible Hall's theorem counter-examples in each subgraph and cuts of comparable size in that subgraph.
-Since Karger's sampling theorem is based on counting cuts of a certain size, this coupling allows us to claim (with high probability) that no possible counterexample to Hall's theorem exists in the sampled graph.
-On a related note, Benczur [2] presented another sampling algorithm which generates $O(n \ln n)$ edges that approximate all cuts; however this sampling algorithm, as well as recent improvements [15, 14] take $\tilde{\Omega}(m)$ time to generate the sampled graph.
-Hence these approaches do not directly help in improving upon the already known O(m) running time for finding perfect matchings in dregular bipartite graphs.
+We then establish a 1-1 correspondence between possible Hall's theorem counterexamples in each subgraph and cuts of comparable size in that subgraph.
+Since Karger's sampling theorem [1994a, 1994b] is based on counting cuts of a certain size, this coupling allows us to claim (with high probability) that no possible counterexample to Hall's theorem exists in the sampled graph.
+On a related note, Benczúr [1997] presented another sampling algorithm which generates $O(n \ln n)$ edges that approximate all cuts; however, this sampling algorithm, as well as recent improvements [Spielman and Teng 2004; Spielman and Srivastava 2008] take $\hat{\Omega}(m)$ time to generate the sampled graph.
+Hence these approaches do not directly help in improving upon the already known O(m) running time for finding perfect matchings in d-regular bipartite graphs.

-The sampling rate we provide may seem counterintuitive; a superficial analogy with Karger's sampling theorem or Benczur's work might suggest that sampling a total of $O(n \ln n)$ edges should suffice.
-We show (Theorem 4.1, section 4) that this is not the case.
+The sampling rate we provide may seem counterintuitive; a superficial analogy with Karger's sampling theorem [1994a, 1994b] or Benczúr's work [1997] might suggest that sampling a total of $O(n \ln n)$ edges should suffice.
+We show (Theorem 4.1, Section 4) that this is not the case.
 In particular, we present a family of graphs where uniform sampling at rate $o(\frac{n}{d^2 \ln n})$ results in a vanishingly low probability that the sampled subgraph has a perfect matching.
-Thus, our sampling rate is tight up to factors of $O(\ln^2 n)$ .
-This lower bound suggests two promising directions for further research: designing an efficiently implementable non-uniform sampling scheme, and designing an algorithm that runs faster than Hopcroft-Karp's algorithm for near-regular bipartite graphs (since the degree of each vertex in the sampled subgraph will be concentrated around the expectation).
+Thus, our sampling rate is tight up to factors of $O(\ln^2 n)$.
+This lower bound suggests two promising directions for further research: designing an efficiently implementable nonuniform sampling scheme, and designing an algorithm that runs faster than Hopcroft-Karp's algorithm for near-regular bipartite graphs (since the degree of each vertex in the sampled subgraph will be concentrated around the expectation).